 It’s not that potential investors and employees don’t want to know how you’re going to pull off this crazy, audacious idea of yours.
-They do.
-Its that they expect you to communicate it to them quickly and succinctly.
+Many do, and many still demand you write a traditional business plan.

 Design Done Better

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design